natefinch/rpg/content/post/cyberpunk-games.md

 There are new RPGs coming out all the time, and that includes cyberpunk RPGs.

 * [Entromancy](https://www.entromancy.com/) is a novel and RPG work-in-progress.
 It's the only competitor to Shadowrun's magic + cyberpunk that I know of (and as far as I know, it's not anywhere near ready to play).
+* Cyberpunk Red is the new version of Cyberpunk 2020, which currently has no release date or website, but was very briefly mentioned by 2020's author, Mike Pondsmith as being under development.

 ## My Picks